How to Backup and Recover a MediaMonkey Library

 2. Copy all of your media files to the new drive

-3. When MediaMonkey isn’t running, copy your backup database to the default database location.
+• OR close MediaMonkey, copy your backup database to the default database location and restart MediaMonkey.

-5. Once your database is visible in MediaMonkey, it’s likely that most of the media entries point to different folders or a different drive altogether, and the tracks will grey out on any attempt to play them.
+6. Once your database is visible in MediaMonkey, it’s possible that many of the media entries will be greyed out.
+This occurs if the paths to media files on the new drive/PC are different than on the old drive/PC.
 To correct this, see step 3.5 at: Why is Music Greyed Out / Fails to Play?

 Alternative Options